Adrenalize

-Adrenalize is the fifth studio album by English rock band Def Leppard, released on 31 March 1992 through Mercury Records.
-It is the first album by the band recorded without guitarist Steve Clark who died in 1991 and the only one recorded as a four-member band.
-Spawning seven singles, four of them – "Let's Get Rocked", "Make Love Like a Man", "Have You Ever Needed Someone So Bad", and "Stand Up (Kick Love into Motion)" – were major hits.
+Adrenalize is the fifth studio album by English rock band Def Leppard, released on 30 March 1992 through Mercury Records.
+It is the first album by the band recorded without guitarist Steve Clark, who died in 1991, although most songs were written and partially demoed before his death, they were re-recorded solo by Phil Collen in 1991-1992.
+It is the only album recorded by Def Leppard as a four-member band.
+Spawning six singles, four of them – "Let's Get Rocked", "Make Love Like a Man", "Have You Ever Needed Someone So Bad", and "Stand Up (Kick Love into Motion)" – were major hits.

+"Tear It Down" is a re-recording of a song written during a recording session following the completion of the Hysteria album, and released as B-side for that album's single "Women" in 1987.
+The song received radio airplay and was performed by the band live at the 1989 MTV Video Music Awards.

-"White Lightning" is dedicated to the memory of Clark, who has writing credits on six of the album's 10 tracks.
+"White Lightning" is dedicated to the memory of Clark, who has writing credits on six of the album's ten tracks.

 Background

-Def Leppard had faced long delays, and the challenge of drummer Rick Allen losing his arm while making their previous album, Hysteria, and while trying to follow up the success, they also faced the prospect of doing so with a different producer, as Robert John "Mutt" Lange was already working with Bryan Adams.
-At the same time guitarist Steve Clark had been suffering from alcohol addiction since 1989, spending six sessions in rehab.
+Having done some writing on tour for Hysteria, the band returned to the studio in November 1988 to work on the next album at Wisseloord Studios and later Studio 150 in Amsterdam, both in Holland.
+Def Leppard had faced long delays previously, including the challenge of drummer Rick Allen losing his arm while making their previous album, Hysteria, and while trying to follow up the success, they also faced the prospect of doing so with a different producer, as Robert John "Mutt" Lange was already working with Bryan Adams.
+At the same time, guitarist Steve Clark had been suffering from alcohol addiction since 1989, spending six sessions in rehab, so he was in the studio less and less than before.
 Clark was involved in writing six of the songs on the album, but was given an ultimatum over his alcoholism in September 1990, and put on a six-month leave of absence.
 Clark died four months later, in January 1991.

-The band tried to continue the recording process, going back into the studio the day after Clark's death to cope with the loss, but it took several months before they were able to work to what they felt was a satisfactory standard.
+The band tried to continue the recording process, going back into the studio the day after Clark's death to cope with the loss, but it took a few months before they were able to work to what they felt was a satisfactory standard.
+As singer Joe Elliott reported, 90% of the album was recorded between April and December 1991.